Saibhossain/Eye-of-LLM/README.md

 # 👁️ Eye of LLM
 An AI Assistant with Vision Capabilities.
 Powered by YOLO11 (Vision), Gemini 2.5 Flash (Reasoning), and Python.

+## How the full system works
+           You ask a question
+                   ↓
+           Camera takes photo
+                   ↓
+      YOLO detects objects (hand,phone,etc)
+                   ↓
+         Objects converted to text:
+            - "2 persons"
+            - "1 laptop"
+                   ↓
+         Gemini receives:
+            - detected objects
+            - your question
+                   ↓
+        Gemini answers USING VISION

 ## 📖 Overview
 Eye of LLM bridges the gap between Computer Vision and Large Language Models.
 It allows an AI agent to "see" the real world through your webcam.